rjdoubleu/Resume/README.md

 	- Dataset cleaning and engineering with Pandas
 	- Exploratory data analysis through statistics and visualization with Seaborn and Matplotlib
 	- Model building and tuning with Sckit Learn and Tensorflow
-	- Feature engineering and ensemble learning (baggging and boosting)
+	- Feature engineering and ensemble learning (bagging and boosting)
 	- Building collaborative filtering recommendation systems
 	- Real time deployments on Kubernetes